JNPRAutomate/unicast2multicast-translator/README.md

 An example of what these entries will look like is provided in the screenshot below.

 ![Listing of a translated stream on the Multicast Menu](doc/img/multicast_menu.png)

+An example of running translator as a secured service is available [here](linux-systemd-nftables).

 ### Command Line Interface
 A set of CLI options are available if you want to configure what IP address to listen for unicast flows on, what